ericbulloch/kwmd/tools/searchsploit.md

 ## Python 2 Scripts

-Searchsploit is a fantastic that indexes CVEs and the scripts that were made for them.
+Searchsploit is a fantastic tool that indexes CVEs and the scripts that were made for those CVEs.
 Many of the scripts found in this project were made before January 2020 when Python 2 reached end of life.
-These scripts can be ran using the TryHackMe attack box since it has Python 2 running on it.
-If there is a dependency package in these scripts for a third party package, I will look up the releases for the package on Pypi and get the last one before January 2020.
+These scripts can be ran using the TryHackMe attack box since it has Python 2 running on it (the python binary).
+If there is a dependency package in these scripts for a third party package, I will look up the releases for the package on PyPI and get the last one before January 2020.

-Usually allows me to run the script.
-The main way I determine if a script is Python 2 is the print statements.
+Usually this allows me to run the script.
+The two main ways I determine if a script is Python 2 is the print statements and the input command.
 Python 2 didn't require parentheses when calling print, Python 3 does.
+The input command handles input differently between Python 2 and Python 3.
 I try to use my best judgement either way to determine if something can be ran as a Python 2 script or if it can be updated to Python 3.

 ## Usage